Sea Turtles in Florida

 Sea turtles come ashore to nest at night, and need darkness to nest and find their way back to sea.
 Artificial lights confuse their navigational senses.
 Many beachfront communities in Florida have “lights-off” programs to maintain darkness to help nesting sea turtles.

-Continue Reading: Algae Blooms in Florida
+Continue Reading: Fishing in Florida

 How to View Sea Turtles in Florida